raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 + Run the program again.
 Is it working as you want it to?
-If so, why not try it out on a friend or family member?

 --- /task ---